Permission to work

 If you are bringing your family to Australia, they must also be aware of their working rights.
 Your family members:

 - must not start work until you have commenced your course in Australia

-- can work up to 40 hours per fortnight, unless you have commenced a course towards a master or doctoral degree and hold a subclass 500 student visa.
-In this case, there is no limit on the number of hours a family.
+- can work up to 48 hours per fortnight, unless you have commenced a course towards a master or doctoral degree and hold a subclass 500 student visa.
+In this case, there is no limit on the number of hours a family can work.